Table of Contents

 - Hepatic encephalopathy: Your doctor may prescribe a 550 mg tablet twice a day.
 Treatment for this condition is ongoing, so your treatment plan may last longer than IBS-D or traveler’s diarrhea.

 The dosage and frequency of Xifaxan depend on your individual condition and your doctor will let you know what is best for your treatment plan.
+MyDrugCenter offers a Xifaxan knowledge base to answer all of your questions.
 Learn more about how to store Xifaxan properly below.

 Can I use Expired Medication?

 Medications are expensive, and it may seem wasteful to throw away your prescription drugs.
 You want to dispose of medications to avoid dangerous medical events.
 The Food and Drug Administration makes specific dates for all approved medications based on years of research.

 The expiration date does not necessarily mean that the medication is no longer effective.
 The date is determined by the drug manufacturer and Food and Drug Administration to determine the full potency.
 Research has found that coated tablets like Xifaxan 550mg stay stable longer than liquids or suspension medications.
 Xifaxan does not require refrigeration, which makes it less likely to become unstable quickly.